harshwardhan-kp/PolyLens/README.md

-# 🧠 DevDash: PolyLens AI
+# 🧠 DevDash: Polylens AI
 PolyLens AI is an AI-powered chatbot that provides multiple stakeholder perspectives on complex global, political, ethical, and social issues.
 Instead of a single biased answer, it helps users understand every side of a situation—from governments and civilians to neutral observers.